WallStreetMojo

 • If 100 shares are issued, then, APIC = ($50 – $5) x 100 = $4,500

-There’s another thing you need to consider while calculating additional paid-in capital.
-If the shares are purchased from the company (during IPO or FPO, etc.), directly, there would be APIC above par value.
-However, if the shares are purchased from the secondary market, it would not affect the APIC of the company at all.
+There’s another thing you need to consider to understand the additional paid-in capital meaning properly.
+If the shares are purchased directly from the company (during IPO or FPO, etc.), there would be APIC above par value.
+However, if the shares are purchased from the secondary market, it would not affect the company's APIC.

 Let’s take an example to understand APIC on the balance sheet better.